-SFWS’s story begins with the story of Mystery, one of the many wolves who had been residents at the North American Wolf Association (NAWA), a “sanctuary” in Conroe, Texas, where they were kept in substandard conditions, malnourished, and denied essential vaccinations.
+SFWS’s history begins with the story of Mystery, one of the many wolves who had lived at the North American Wolf Association (NAWA) – a “sanctuary” in Conroe, Texas where animals were kept in substandard conditions, malnourished, and denied essential vaccinations.
 In the summer of 2002, Mystery escaped from NAWA immediately upon arriving, and spent a week running free in the woods before being recaptured.
 In the meantime she had been caught in a leg trap and shot.

 After nearly half of its animals had died from distemper because they were never vaccinated, NAWA was finally shut down in early 2003, and its remaining canines needed new homes.
 SFWS participated in the national rescue efforts, and took on several more of the NAWA animals: Timbre, Duchess, Yukon, Wacipi, and Spirit.

 SFWS’s creation would not have been possible without the tireless contributions of time, money, and love from numerous volunteers, friends, and well-wishers, as well as a generous legacy from one of Jean’s friends, and to all of these individuals we are eternally grateful.
 We also thank the many individuals and rescue organizations around the country who pitched in to save and rehome the NAWA animals.